-The state’s efforts to compel Beduin residents to relocate from their unrecognized Negev village of Umm al-Hiran have begun to bear fruit, with one resident agreeing, allegedly under duress, to demolish his home and animal sheds.
+The state's efforts to force Beduin residents to relocate from their unrecognized Negev village of Umm al-Hiran so as to make way for a new Jewish town to be established in its place have begun to bear fruit, with one resident agreeing under apparent pressure to demolish his home and animal sheds.

-Ra’ad Abu al-Kaeean said that Ahmad signed the agreement under heavy pressure from police who came to his home at night. ‘’It was by force, a rape, they forced him to sign.
-He fainted from this, he lost consciousness, we were with him all night in the hospital on Friday.
-It’s not by free will.”
+Ra'ad Abu al Kaeean said that Ahmad signed the agreement under heavy pressure from police who came to his home at night. ''It was by force, a rape, they forced him to sign.
+He fainted from this, he lost consciousness, we were with him all night in the hospital Friday.
+It's not by free will.''

+Ahmad Abu al Kaeean could not immediately be reached for comment.
 Police spokesman Micky Rosenfeld said he was unaware of the incident.
-Police turn up at home demolitions in coordination with courts, he said, but units “aren’t turning up at 3 in the morning.”
+Police turn up at home demolitions in coordination with courts, he said, but units ''aren't turning up at 3:00 in the morning.''

 Umm al-Hiran residents say they refuse to move to planned towns because this would force them to change their rural way of life.

-Umm al-Hiran has been the scene of a 13-year legal battle between residents and the state.
+Umm al-Hiran has been the scene of an extensive 13-year legal battle between residents and the state.

 But they were never given title to the land.
 A 2015 Supreme Court ruling authorized the state's plan to demolish the village to make way for the new town of Hiran, to be populated by mostly religious Jewish families.

 Beduin leaders fear that if Umm al-Hiran is emptied this will set a precedent for other unrecognized villages in the Negev.Eliyahu Kamisher contributed to this report.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>